First Quantum Minerals: Panama

-In January 2022, negotiations between the Government of Panama and FQM started to define a new contract concerning the Cobre Panama mine.
-First Quantums subsidiary Minera Panamá S. A. made proposals favorable to the Government of Panamá including yearly payments of US$375 million in tax and royalty revenue.
+In January 2022, negotiations between the Government of Panama and FQM started to define a new contract concerning the Cobre mine, Panama.
+First Quantum's subsidiary Minera Panamá S. A. made proposals to the Government of Panamá including yearly payments of US$375 million in tax and royalty revenue.
 These payments were offered under the condition that metal prices and profitability of this mine would not drop significantly.
 However, the Government of Panamá halted discussions in December 2022 and announced plans to order the suspension of operations at this mine.